mathewkeene22/vowel_check/README.md

 Vowel Checker
 =======
 The vowel checker is a web app that allows the user to enter a list of words.
-T$
 ## Installation ##
 To install Vowel Checker run:
 ```$ git clone  https://github.com/mathewkeene22/vowel_check.git```